manuc66/node-hp-scan-to/protocol_doc/index.md

 ```
 ### `GET /Jobs/JobList/2 (2 times)`

 Re-query the job.
-A single sheet was in the dray so there is nothing more to proceed.
+A single sheet was in the tray so there is nothing more to proceed.
 - `JobState`: `Completed`
 - `PageState`: `UploadCompleted`
 - `PageNumber`: `1`